 - Ask your healthcare provider or pharmacist if you are not sure if any of your medicines are nitrates.

 - Tell all of your healthcare providers that you take tadalafil.
 If you need emergency medical care for a heart problem, it will be important for your healthcare provider to know when you last took tadalafil.

 - After taking a single tablet, some of the active ingredient of tadalafil remains in your body for more than 2 days.
 The active ingredient can remain longer if you have problems with your kidneys or liver, or you are taking certain other medications.

-- If taking tadalafil for treating ED, stop sexual activity and get medical help right away if you get symptoms such as chest pain, dizziness, or nausea.
-Sexual activity can put extra strain on your heart and worsen these symptoms.
+- If taking tadalafil for treating ED, stop physical activity and get medical help right away if you get symptoms such as chest pain, dizziness, or nausea.
+Intercourse activity can put extra strain on your heart and worsen these symptoms.

 - Seek immediate medical attention if sudden loss of vision occurs, which could be a sign of non-arteritic ischemic optic neuropathy (NAION).